MattisLind/alfaskop_emu/README.md

 The Alfaskop series of terminals were programmed in a spcial language, SPL.
 From the beginning this meant StanSAAB programming Language and was a modified variant of PL/1 programming language.

+## 3270 protocol

+The Alfaskop terminals were mostly used for emulating the IBM 3270 terminal series.
+Although other emulations were available.
+The software provided from DDHF is the 3270 BSC variant.
+The 3270 data stream is described in [this](http://bitsavers.trailing-edge.com/pdf/ibm/3270/GA23-0059-4_3270_Data_Stream_Programmers_Reference_Dec88.pdf) document.